Cajamar Caja Rural is the leading rural savings bank and credit union in Spain. It has 1.4 million members and 4 million customers.

 Cajamar operates in 42 provinces in Andalusia, Aragón, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile-La Mancha, Castile-León, Catalonia, Community of Valencia, Extremadura, Galicia, La Rioja, Madrid, Navarra, Murcia, and the autonomous cities Ceuta and Melilla.

-- Chairman: D. Eduardo Baamonde Noche
+- Chairman: Mr. Eduardo Baamonde Noche

-- Managing director: Francisco González López
+- Managing Director: Mr. Francisco González López

 - Registered Address: Plaza de Barcelona, 5.
 04006 - Almería